All Episodes

 Fairly or unfairly, here's what I think is going on.

-That's I think I think if I had to synthesize what the campaign breaks down to, it's that.
+I think if I had to synthesize what the campaign breaks down to, it's that.

-Newt stands for an ideal, whether it's uh colonizing the moon or having an open marriage or not having an open marriage or doing depositions when you don't do depositions or whatever.
+Newt stands for an ideal, whether it's colonizing the moon or having an open marriage or not having an open marriage or doing depositions when you don't do depositions or whatever.

 At least they see him fighting for an ideal.

-They see Romney fighting the unelected.
+They see Romney fighting to get elected.

 You know that's right.